 Alibaba Pulls the Plug on Claude Code for Staff

 Alibaba has flagged Claude Code as high-risk and reportedly told employees to stop using it.
-Here's why that decision caught my attention.
+Here's what makes that decision worth examining.

 So Alibaba apparently looked at Claude Code and decided it was too risky for internal use.
-That's a pretty loud statement from one of the biggest tech companies on the planet, and honestly it got me thinking about what's really going on behind the scenes at these large organizations.
+That's a pretty loud statement from one of the biggest tech companies on the planet, and honestly it raises a question about what is really going on behind the scenes at these large organizations.

 What Actually Happened